-The members of the nominations committee are Mr. Kraws (Chairman) and Mr. Wolf.
-This committee performs the following functions:
+The members of the Nominations Committee are Mr. Tarriff (Chairman), Mr. Kraws and Mr. Wolf.
+The Nominations Committee performs the following functions:

-- It considers and recommends to the Board of Directors, individuals for appointment or election as directors; - It recommends to the Board of Directors individuals for appointment to vacancies on any committee of the Board of Directors; - It makes recommendations to the Board of Directors regarding any changes to the size of the Board of Directors or any committee; - It reports to the Board of Directors on a regular basis, not less than once a year; and - It performs any other duties or responsibilities expressly delegated to the committee by the Board of Directors relating to board or committee members.
+- It considers and recommends to the Board of Directors, individuals for appointment or election as directors; - It recommends to the Board of Directors individuals for appointment to vacancies on any Committee of the Board of Directors; - It makes recommendations to the Board of Directors regarding any changes to the size of the Board of Directors or any Committee; - It reports to the Board of Directors on a regular basis; and - It performs any other duties or responsibilities expressly delegated to it by the Board of Directors relating to Board or Committee members.

 Candidates for director should have certain minimum qualifications, including the ability to understand basic financial statements, being over 21 years of age, having relevant business experience (taking into account the business experience of the other directors), and having high moral character.
-The committee retains the right to modify these minimum qualifications from time to time.
+The Nominations Committee retains the right to modify these minimum qualifications from time to time.

-In evaluating an incumbent director whose term of office is set to expire, the nominations committee reviews such director's overall service to the Company during such director's term, including the number of meetings attended, level of participation, quality of performance, and any transactions with the Company engaged in by such director during his term.
+In evaluating an incumbent director whose term of office is set to expire, the Nominations Committee reviews such director's overall service to the Company during such director's term, including the number of meetings attended, level of participation, quality of performance, and any transactions with the Company engaged in by such director during his term.

-When selecting a new director nominee, the committee first determines whether the nominee must be independent for NYSE MKT, LLC purposes or whether the candidate must qualify as an Audit Committee Financial Expert.
-The committee then uses its network of contacts to compile a list of potential candidates, but may also engage, if it deems appropriate, a professional search firm to assist in the identification of qualified director candidates.
-The nominations committee also will consider nominees recommended by our stockholders.
-The nominations committee does not distinguish between nominees recommended by our stockholders and those recommended by other parties.
-The nominations committee evaluates the suitability of potential nominees, taking into account the current board composition, including expertise, diversity and the balance of inside and independent directors.
-The nominations committee endeavors to establish a diversity of background and experience in a number of areas of core competency, including business judgment, management, accounting, finance, knowledge of our industry, strategic vision, research and development and other areas relevant to our business.
+When selecting a new director nominee, the Nominations Committee first determines whether the nominee must be independent for NYSE MKT purposes or whether the candidate must qualify as an Audit Committee Financial Expert.
+The Nominations Committee then uses its network of contacts to compile a list of potential candidates, but may also engage, if it deems appropriate, a professional search firm to assist in the identification of qualified director candidates.
+The Nominations Committee also will consider nominees recommended by our stockholders.
+The Nominations Committee does not distinguish between nominees recommended by our stockholders and those recommended by other parties.
+The Nominations Committee evaluates the suitability of potential nominees, taking into account the current composition of the Board of Directors, including expertise, diversity and the balance of inside and independent directors.
+The Nominations Committee endeavors to establish a diversity of background and experience in a number of areas of core competency, including business judgment, management, accounting, finance, knowledge of our industry, strategic vision, research and development and other areas relevant to our business.

-Stockholders wishing to directly recommend candidates for election to the Board of Directors at our next annual meeting to be included in our proxy statement must do so by giving written notice to: Chairman of the Nominations Committee, Synthetic Biologics, Inc., Administrative Office, 617 Detroit Street, Suite 100, Ann Arbor, Michigan 48104.
-Any such notice must be delivered to the Chairman by May 27, 2014.
-The notice must state: (1) the name and address of the stockholder making the recommendations; (2) the name, age, business address, and residential address of each person recommended; (3) the principal occupation or employment of each person recommended; (4) the class and number of shares of the Company's stock that are beneficially owned by each person recommended and by the recommending stockholder; (5) any other information concerning the persons recommended that must be disclosed in nominee and proxy solicitations in accordance with Regulation 14A of the Securities Exchange Act of 1934, as amended; and (6) a signed consent of each person recommended stating that he or she consents to serve as a director of the Company if elected.
+Stockholders wishing to directly recommend candidates for election to the Board of Directors at our next annual meeting to be included in our proxy statement must do so by giving written notice to: Chairman of the Nominations Committee, Synthetic Biologics, Inc., Finance & Administrative Office, 617 Detroit Street, Suite 100, Ann Arbor, Michigan 48104.
+Any such notice must be delivered to the Chairman by December 14, 2015.
+The notice must state: (1) the name and address of the stockholder making the recommendations; (2) the name, age, business address, and residential address of each person recommended; (3) the principal occupation or employment of each person recommended; (4) the class and number of shares of the Company's stock that are beneficially owned by each person recommended and by the recommending stockholder; (5) any other information concerning the persons recommended that must be disclosed in nominee and proxy solicitations in accordance with Regulation 14A of the Securities Exchange Act of 1934, as amended (the "Exchange Act"); and (6) a signed consent of each person recommended stating that he or she consents to serve as a director of the Company if elected.